 Sexual Assault Prevention Training

 Virginia Western Community College has partnered with EverFi, whose mission is to help students address critical life skills such as alcohol abuse prevention, sexual assault prevention and financial literacy, in high schools and higher education institutions across the country.
-Each year over a half-million students complete these courses.
+Each year over five million students complete these courses.

-As part of our comprehensive prevention program for students, Virginia Western Community College expects you to complete the Haven-Understanding Sexual Assault course.
+As part of our comprehensive prevention program for students, Virginia Western Community College expects you to complete the Sexual Assault Prevention for Community Colleges course.
 This online course will empower you to make well-informed decisions about issues that can affect you, your children, spouse and others close to you.

-To access this training, go to the website http://www.everfi.com/register and use the registration code of a94f5125.
-If you are enrolled in an SDV class then you will be completing this training as part of the class and do not need to complete it again.
+To access this training, go to the website http://www.everfi.com/login and click Register.
+Under Student/ Learner enter the registration code of 12e56c5e.
 After creating your EverFi Higher Ed.
-Account, you may return to the course at a later date, by using the following navigation: http://www.everfi.com/login.
+Account, you may return to the course at a later date, by using the following navigation: http://www.everfi.com/login, enter your login information, then enter registration code 12e56c5e in the "Add a Course" box in the top right corner of the dashboard.

 This course is required of all in-coming students including dual enrolled students.